PrefectHQ/prefect-recipes/README.md

 >git checkout feat/recipe-name
 >```
 >5.
 Add your code under the appropriate category, making sure it is reproducible and easy to understand.
 >6.
+Add your recipe to README.
+>7.
 Commit and push the code to your remote branch.
->7.
+>8.
 Create a PR 🤌

 ## Issues/Bugs 🐛
 To report issues, typos, or link fixes, please [open an issue.](https://github.com/PrefectHQ/prefect-recipes/issues/new?assignees=&labels=i%3A+bug&template=bug_report.yaml&title=%5BBug%5D%3A+) We appreciate it!